Holy Bible

 So also the psalmist's prayer: "You'll never let your Holy One see death's rot and decay."

 David, of course, having completed the work God set out for him, has been in the grave, dust and ashes, a long time now.
 But the One God raised up—no dust and ashes for him!
 I want you to know, my very dear friends, this it is on account of this resurrected Jesus that the forgiveness of your sins can be promised.
 He accomplishes, in those who believe, everything that the Law of Moses could never make good on.
-But everyone who believes in htis raised-up Jesus is declared good and right and whole before God.
+But everyone who believes in this raised-up Jesus is declared good and right and whole before God.
 (The Message)

-Proverbs 14:23, 16:26, and 18:17
+Changes in Bible Translations Over Time ~ Proverbs 14:23, 16:26, and 18:17

 In all labor there is profit.
 But the talk of lips tendeth only penury.